Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 5 Januari 2026 11.21.22 UTC
+- WIB: Senin, 5 Januari 2026 12.44.55 UTC
-- WITA: Senin, 5 Januari 2026 12.21.22 UTC
+- WITA: Senin, 5 Januari 2026 13.44.55 UTC
-- WIT: Senin, 5 Januari 2026 13.21.22 UTC
+- WIT: Senin, 5 Januari 2026 14.44.55 UTC

 Kutipan Inspiratif:
-"Only a true best friend can protect you from your immortal enemies."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: friendship
+Kategori: success